dumplepo/Realtime_badminton_AI_in_Action/README.md

 # Badminton-Analysis using Computer Vision

 ## Introduction
-This project utilizes computer vision techniques to detect players and shuttlecocks in badminton games.
-By leveraging advanced computer vision algorithms, aim to provide accurate detection of players and shuttlecocks to enhance the analysis of badminton matches.
+This project is a real-time badminton tracking system built using computer vision and deep learning techniques.
+It processes live or recorded single-camera footage to detect and track gameplay dynamics, generating accurate match analytics and performance insights for players and coaching analysis.",

 ## Result